duaraghav8/SwarmOpt/README.md

 9. Objective Functions:

-	The Library Currently Supports 3 Objective Functions (more will be added):
+	The Library Currently Features 5 Objective Functions (more will be added):

 		->Sphere Function

 		->Rosenbrock

 		->Griewank

+		->Styblinski-Tang

+		->Rastrigin

 	Apart from these, the user may supply an objective function of their own, which will be minimized.